OwnID/ownid-android-sdk/README.md

 For more details about using this SDK, see the module documentation for your identity platform:

 - **[OwnID Gigya-Android SDK](docs/sdk-gigya-doc.md)** - Extends Core SDK functionality by providing integration with Email/Password-based [Gigya Authentication](https://github.com/SAP/gigya-android-sdk).

 - **[OwnID Gigya-Screen-Sets Android SDK](docs/sdk-gigya-screens-doc.md)** - For apps that use Gigya Screen-Sets authentication.

+- **[OwnID Redirect Android SDK](docs/sdk-redirect-doc.md)** - Help Android app that use WebView or CustomTab to redirect back from browser to native app.

 ## Demo applications